 Trend lakes

-The results from the environmental monitoring within the Lake Trend Stations Subprogramme aim to show the environmental status of Sweden’s undisturbed lakes.
-The data also serve as a basis for assessing potential threats and for evaluating the effects of environmental measures.
+The results from the environmental monitoring within the Lake Trend Stations Subprogramme are intended to describe the environmental status of Sweden’s undisturbed lakes.
+They also serve as a basis for calculating measures and assessing environmental risks.

 The subprogramme provides an annual overview of the environmental status of Sweden’s lakes and serves as a foundation for official statistics.
 The lake status assessments are used to follow up on national environmental quality objectives and for international reporting and agreements, such as the UN Convention on Long-range Transboundary Air Pollution (CLRTAP).